Duxah/FreePCB-2/ECDS.md

 ***
 ## [`Donate to development`](https://paypal.me/freepcb2)

 You can donate to the `freepcb.dev` resource fund.
-The domain is not free.
-You can deposit any amount of money by assessing your profit and the share of participation of `Schematic Constructor` or freepcb-2 in your business.
-If you are using FreePcb-2 not in commercial interests, then you can do something useful, for example, place a link on your site, or make a video instruction for the programs.
+If you are using FreePcb-2 not in commercial interests, then you can just do something useful, for example, place a link on your site, or make a video instruction for the programs.
 This is all considered a donation.
-All your donations are needed to support `freepcb.dev`.
+Your donations are needed to support `freepcb.dev`.

 The first release is scheduled for 2020